 You have to ask for them.

-Much like the examination of Budgeting, you need to start by setting reasonable and attainable goals.
+You need to start by setting reasonable and attainable goals.
 Remember that the long-term goal of a book review is to draw in new readers without you (the author) having to commit time or money to marketing efforts.

 So, to get your book off the ground with some reviews, you’ll need to look to the folks you know and ask them to help.
 Let’s consider a scenario:

 You’re four months from your book’s release date.
 You’ve got 100 people on your mailing list—this includes your friends, family, and beta-readers.
 You assume 50 of those 100 people will buy a copy on release.
 What if you reached out to a few of these people (either those you’re relatively sure will buy the book or otherwise) and offered them a free copy of the book if they were willing to provide a review?

 If I know an author, either personally or because I’ve opted to join their mailing list, and they reach out to me offering a free advance copy if I review it, I’ll jump on that offer.

 Giving away a few copies to your dedicated followers and friends is a great way to kick-start your book.
 But you want to avoid having just people you know reviewing your work.
 That can lead an appearance of inflating your reviews with “friendly” readings of your book.

 Fortunately, Goodreads and other reading community sites make it easy to connect with readers.
 I’ll stick with Goodreads as an example because so many know about this site already, but they are hardly the only author and reader community on the web.

 A quick look over at Goodreads Community pages, you’ll find dozens of groups from genre-specific ones to publishing and writing focused groups.